 The lack of digital technology, including family office accounting software, also makes it more difficult to transfer knowledge and processes to younger generations seeking to become more involved in family office management.

 Gravity’s family office accounting software makes it easy to manage a family’s assets, including business enterprises with many different products and services, real estate, private investments or venture capital investments, as well as publicly-traded stocks and global currencies.

 Accountants can manage multiple companies within a single shared chart of accounts and analyze trends within one company or compare several side-by-side within the same screen.

 Because it’s built on the Microsoft Power Platform, Gravity allows family offices to use Power BI to consolidate information into easy-to-digest, visually appealing charts and graphs for family members who may not have the interest or financial acumen to understand complicated sets of numbers.
 You can personalize access for each stakeholder for added security.
 The platform also gives your family office robust security and privacy features so they have peace of mind knowing their wealth will be protected.

-See why more family offices trust Gravity to manage their wealth for generations.
+See why more family offices trust Gravity's cloud-based accounting software to manage their wealth for generations.
 Schedule a demo today.

 Better.
 Smarter.
 Accounting.